mkyutani/ssky/README.md

 ## Quick Start

-Command line interfaces are formatted by `ssky subcommand [options]`, while subcommand is one of timeline, post, profile, etc. and options depends on the the subcommand without some common ones.
+Command line interfaces are formatted by `ssky subcommand [options]`, while subcommand is one of `get`, `post`, `profile`, and `search`. and options depends on the the subcommand without some common ones.

 ### Common options